nazeem2001/windows_control_telegram/README.md

 - `kick <chat_id>`: Remove a user from the authorized list.
 - `rdp`: starts a remote desktop tunnel to access the PC via internet

+Note: Prefix any command with `>` to bypass NLP processing and execute the command directly (e.g., `>send file.txt`)

 ## Features

 - AI and Non-AI Chat Modes: Switch between AI-powered and rule-based chat modes using /ai and /non_ai commands.
+- Intelligent Command Recognition: Uses machine learning (Naive Bayes with TF-IDF) to understand natural language commands and confirm ambiguous requests.
 - Video and Screen Streaming: Stream video from your webcam or captureyour screen.
 - File Management: Send and receive files through the bot.
 - Key Logging: Start and stop a key logger to monitor keystrokes.
 - Speech Recognition: Convert voice messages to text.
 - Text-to-Speech: Convert text commands to speech.
-- remote desktop tunnel via ngRok
+- Remote Desktop Access: Secure remote desktop tunnel via ngRok

 `pip install -r requirements.txt`